Siroccomeister/swiyuvault/docs/ref_swiyu_installs.md

 !!! note "adapting your docker-compose.yml file"

     You'll need to adapt the configuration file - but a workable template is part of the swiyu distribution.
-Just follow the cookbook directions.
+Just follow the cookbook directions 👍.

 ## Workarounds

-As I am not really a software developer but more a computer engineer that enjoys good documentation and low-code/agile learning practice - I like to keep things simple and free.
+As I am not really a software developer but more a computer engineer that enjoys good knowledge sharing/documentation and low-code/agile learning in practice - I like to keep things simple and free (=opensource).

 ### Static websites

-Now one thing you rapidly learn is that Zenscical/GitHub/Gitlab/Material for MKDOCS are all designed to work with static project sites.
+Now one thing you rapidly learn is that Zenscical/GitHub/Gitlab/Material for MKDOCS are all designed to work with ^^static^^ project sites.
 Of course, any code can be worked on in GitHub.
 But if you want to render a project page - it will be a static page.
 Fine for me - this is simple and to be honest, it allows you already to do a lot (html, css, javascript, plugins).
 But it does drive some limitations as well.

 And I am not yet ready to pay for a fully-fledged hosting server where I would be maintaining front-end and back-end etc. Luckily there are workarounds.